 After almost two years, I am pleased to show my recent works in on-site (in-person) exhibitions this year.
-During the pandemic, we have learned online communication, right?
-I develop new online shops and attended many online exhibitions and meetings.
+During the pandemic, we have learned more about online communication, right?
+I have developed new online shops and attended many online exhibitions and meetings.
 However, in-person events/exhibitions feel still so great.
 I am happy to have them back!
-Feel the texture of my artworks at the galleries and event venue!
+Feel the texture of my artworks at the galleries and event venues!

 This month, I have having two shows.
 One for artist books and another is for paintings.

-Japan and UK based Art Byte Critique Artists are selected to participate this event and we are excited to be exhibiting new and recent artist books on site!
+Japan and UK based Art Byte Critique Artists (including me Misako OBA) are selected to participate this event and we are excited to be exhibiting new and recent artist books on site!
 Visit the venue if you are nearby and take a look at the actual books and feel the texture of my encaustic books!

 This is a curated group exhibition.
 The selected contemporary artists around the world present their newest and most inspiring creative works of painting, mixed media, sculptures, and photography.
 I am pleased to be a part of the contemporary abstract show and I am so grateful that the gallery used my artwork for the front side of the invitation post cards!

 The message in this series includes my response and factual visual statement to global climate change with a conceptual and philosophical approach.

 This is just a very early stage of the series and I will research and develop more and more.
 I feel so excited to have a meeting next week with the climate change specialist/lawyer/ researcher from Columbia University in New York City.

 Stay tuned for the update via my Posts or Story on Instagram.

 “Atmosphere” 2022, Misako OBA.
 Signed and titled on the verso.